justdunno/copyPasteResearch/README.md

     Figure 3:
     ![image](https://github.com/justdunno/PicsForMyReadmes/blob/master/Figure_3.png)

     According to the Figure 3 above, when there are only Assignment '=', copy.copy(), copy.deepcopy() methods left, we can clearly see that generally, when the repeat time goes up, Assignment method has the best performance among them all.
+Note: Sometimes, copy.copy() can get better performance than using Assignment; it may because both of them are shallow copy method.
+The difference usually would not be larger than 0.001s when the repeated time is 16,384.

 ****